-Want to experience our Engaging Outdoor Learning workshops at your school or early learning centre?
+Want to experience our Outdoor Learning workshops at your school or early learning centre?
 Our school-based incursions and outdoor classrooms workshops offer educators (Teachers, Administrators, Education Assistants and Student Teachers) and their students the opportunity to explore the possibilities of using outdoor spaces in their school and local community as learning spaces and Outdoor Classrooms and the confidence to engage with Nature Pedagogy.

 - Maths learning area-specific outdoor games with natural materials introduced and used in the incursion

 - Introduction and explanation to whole group by our two educators